creaktive/pianolizer/README.md

 Each level uses 2 hexadecimal characters (therefore, the value range is 0-255).
 A new string is emitted every 256 samples (adjustable with `-b` option); that amounts to ~6ms of audio.

-[sox](http://sox.sourceforge.net) is recommended to provide the input for `pianolizer`.
+[ffmpeg](https://ffmpeg.org) is recommended to provide the input for `pianolizer` when decoding an audio file.
-When using a microphone source, `sox` will insert tiny delays between the samples, so that the audio stream is synchronized with the sample rate.
-When decoding an audio file, `sox` spits out the data as fast as possible.
-With that, it should be trivial to convert the `pianolizer` output into a static spectrogram image.
+It should be trivial to convert the `pianolizer` output into a static spectrogram image (TODO).
+When using a microphone source on a Raspberry Pi, use [arecord](https://linux.die.net/man/1/arecord).

 ### Raspberry Pi specific